velvia/links/data_eng.md

 * [Immudb](https://github.com/codenotary/immudb?utm_source=gradientflow&utm_medium=newsletter&utm_campaign=issue36) - an "Immutable Database" that tracks every change/transaction ever done, and allows retrieving a history of any key.
 Like a log + merkle tree.

+* [DuckDB](https://github.com/duckdb/duckdb) - An in-process SQL OLAP database.
+Like H2/SQLite etc but for

 ## Data Processing Systems

 A good [Map of incremental and streaming systems](https://scattered-thoughts.net/writing/an-opinionated-map-of-incremental-and-streaming-systems/) - organizing different systems in an ontology.